Is Monat a Scam?

 For example, we all have a bottle of bleach somewhere in our house, right?
 You probably also have some rubbing alcohol, which is also great for various purposes.
 When you mix the two, however, you get toxic chloroform which can kill you if you breathe too much.

 Now, I am not suggesting that Monat products are toxic, deadly mixtures.
-I am simply saying that although they are using FDA approved ingredients, they’re concoctions still have yet to be cleared by the FDA.
+I am simply saying that although they are using FDA-approved ingredients, the FDA still deemed it necessary to investigate the company.

 The FDA claimed that the Monat “cosmetic was prepared, packed, or held under insanitary conditions whereby it may have become contaminated with filth.”